FORMAT: 80 minute LECTURES

 Reading: The Sensory Ecology of Primate Food Perception Dominy N. et al. , 2001.
 Evolutionary Anthropology

-4. Dietary adaptation
+4. Dietary Adaptation

 Poisonous landscapes and chemical tricks, with help from little friends, the gut microbiome.